reframe-hpc/reframe/docs/tutorial_basics.rst

 The login nodes are pretty much similar to the ``tresa:default`` partition which corresponded to our laptop: tests will be launched and run locally.
 The other two partitions are handled by `Slurm <https://slurm.schedmd.com/>`__ and parallel jobs are launched using the |srun|_ command.
 Additionally, in order to access the different types of nodes represented by those partitions, users have to specify either ``-C mc`` or ``-C gpu`` options along with their account.
-This is what we do exactly with the :js:attr:`access` partition configuration option.
+This is what we do exactly with the :attr:`~config.systems.partitions.access` partition configuration option.

 .. note::

    System partitions in ReFrame do not necessarily correspond to real job scheduler partitions.

 Piz Daint's programming environment offers four compilers: Cray, GNU, Intel and NVIDIA.
-We want to test all of them, so we include them in the :js:attr:`environs` lists.
+We want to test all of them, so we include them in the :attr:`~config.systems.partitions.environs` lists.
 Notice that we do not include Clang in the list, since there is no such compiler on this particular system.
 On the other hand, we include a different version of the ``builtin`` environment, which corresponds to the default login environment without loading any modules.
 It is generally useful to define such an environment so as to use it for tests that are running simple utilities and don't need to compile anything.

-Before looking into the definition of the new environments for the four compilers, it is worth mentioning the :js:attr:`max_jobs` parameter.
+Before looking into the definition of the new environments for the four compilers, it is worth mentioning the :attr:`~config.systems.partitions.max_jobs` parameter.
 This parameter specifies the maximum number of ReFrame test jobs that can be simultaneously in flight.
 ReFrame will try to keep concurrency close to this limit (but not exceeding it).
 By default, this is set to ``8``, so you are advised to set it to a higher number if you want to increase the throughput of completed tests.

-The new environments are defined similarly to the ones we had for our local system, except that now we add also the :js:attr:`modules` parameter.
+The new environments are defined similarly to the ones we had for our local system, except that now we add also the :attr:`~config.environments.modules` parameter.
-The :js:attr:`modules` parameter is a list of environment modules that needs to be loaded, in order to make available this compiler.
+The :attr:`~config.environments.modules` parameter is a list of environment modules that needs to be loaded, in order to make available this compiler.

 -----------------
 Running the tests